mpmumau/Peabot-Library/README.md

 ## Power

-The robot uses two separate power sources to do its work.
-The Raspberry Pi Zero, the PCA9685, the HC-SR04 and the MPU-9250 all are run from a rechargable 3.4v lipo battery, while the servos are powered from two 18650 batteries, connected in series, for about 8v.
-This is reduced through a Hobbywing 5V/6V 3A switch-mode UBEC, and wired into the PCA9586's screw terminals.
+A Peabot robot should use two separate power sources to do its work.
+The Raspberry Pi Zero, the PCA-9685 (I2C-side), the HC-SR04 and the MPU-9250 may be run from a rechargable 3.4v lipo battery, while the servos may be powered from two 18650 batteries, connected in series, for about 8v.
+This may be reduced through a Hobbywing 5V/6V 3A switch-mode UBEC (or similar), and wired into the PCA-9586's screw terminals.

-I also have an Adafruit MCP73833 lipo charger installed into the battery pack itself, which allows me to recharge the 3.4v battery inline.
-The 18650 batteries must be removed and recharged in a separate battery charging device.
+Optionally, you have an Adafruit MCP73833 lipo charger installed into the battery pack itself, which may recharge the 3.4v battery inline.
+The 18650 batteries should be removed and recharged in a separate battery charging device.

 ## 3D Printed Parts

-The legs for the robot are from Javier Isabel's Kame robot, which is available on Thingiverse.com:
+Recommended legs for a Peabot robot are from Javier Isabel's Kame robot, which is available on Thingiverse.com:

 http://www.thingiverse.com/thing:1265766

-The STL models for the body, top and battery compartment which I had customized for this robot are included in the 3d_models directory of this repository.
+The STL models for a body, top and battery compartment which I had customized for this robot are included in the 3d_models directory of this repository for 3D printing.
-Recommended settings are around .3mm layer height, with temps as per your material of choice.
+Recommended print settings are around .3mm layer height, with temps as per your material of choice.

 The battery holder model includes customized support structures, which may be